About the Crosscut Festival

 The Crosscut Festival kicks off with the Headliners Gala!
 The Gala brings our community together to celebrate and support great public media and journalism in the Pacific Northwest.
 Providing funding for KCTS 9 and Crosscut, this special event honors newsmakers who take us beyond the headlines.

-The Headliners Gala kicks off the festival weekend and brings our community together to celebrate and support great public media and journalism in the Pacific Northwest.
-A fundraiser for KCTS 9 and Crosscut, this special event honors newsmakers who take us beyond the headlines.
+A virtual Headliners Gala will kick-off the festival to celebrate and support great public media and journalism in the Pacific Northwest.
+A fundraiser for KCTS 9 and Crosscut, this event honors newsmakers who take us beyond the headlines and the creativity of our community.

 What is Crosscut?